 - Lunch

-Alexandria full-day sightseeing tour is a private tour just for you not with any other groups.
-Flexible pick-up time can be 8:00 am till 10:00 am
+The Alexandria full-day sightseeing tour is a private experience exclusively for you, without any other groups.
+The pick-up time is flexible, ranging from 8:00 am to 10:00 am.

-Alexandria full-day sightseeing tour is a private tour just for you not with any other groups.
-Flexible pick-up time can be 8:00 am till 10:00 am
+The Alexandria full-day sightseeing tour is a private experience exclusively for you, without any other groups.
+The pick-up time is flexible, ranging from 8:00 am to 10:00 am.

-We also care to show the local sights and markets, a chance to learn about the real life of Alexandria.
-The guide will help you to make wonderful photo shots.
+Our vehicles are clean, comfortable, and very modern.
+We also focus on showcasing local sights and markets, offering a chance to learn about the authentic life of Alexandria.
+The guide will assist in capturing wonderful photographs.

 For a full refund, cancel at least 24 hours before the scheduled departure time.